-The UA Gadsden Center Director or designated staff and the Office of Strategic Communications is responsible for emergency notification and crisis communication.
+The UA Gadsden Center Director or designated staff, the DPS Public Information Officer and the Office of Strategic Communications are responsible for emergency notification and crisis communication.

 Emergency Notification

 An emergency notification is an urgent communication regarding a significant emergency or dangerous situation that may compromise the health and safety of members of the campus community.
 Typically an emergency notification is provided without delay upon confirmation of an imminent or impending threat and empowers the recipient to take appropriate action to minimize injury or loss of life.